fortes/enfield/README.md

 ## Features

+Core functionality is identical to Jekyll:

+* Blog aware static site generator
 * Compatible with the Jeykll directory and file structure
-* Simple, Jekyll-like plugin model, with CoffeeScript/JS instead of Ruby
+* Use Markdown or Textile for posts
+* Layouts written using liquid template engine
 * Server / Auto-regenrate

+There are a few bonus features not present in the default install of Jekyll:

+* Jekyll-like plugin model, with CoffeeScript/JS instead of Ruby
+* Use markdown/textile within includes
 * Compile and minify CoffeeScript & LESS

 ## Usage